daniel-redder/clear-bot-prop/README.md

 author: Daniel Redder

 ----

+## To prevent the spread of "I'm selling x tickets to (parking permits / taylor swift concerts / football games) spam bots" I've made a bot to remove these spammers.

 This tool is a python tool based on python's [GroupyAPI](https://pypi.org/project/GroupyAPI/) which will kick users from a group if they say too many in a small set of words.
 This could be redone to use some fancy NLP stuff, but it probably isn't neccesary for this task.

 ## How to